The Team Dance

 The Team Dance streamlines and fine-tunes the way Patient Care Teams (or provider MA teamlets) work together.
 It’s a rewarding and efficient way to carry out the patient visit process in the back office.
 Just as there are specific steps, pauses, turns and twists to a well performed dance, there is a certain choreography necessary when Patient Care Teams are working together.
 These steps emphasize communication between staff and dedication to quality patient care.

-Chart Prep: The chart prep anticipates the needs of each patient by reviewing his or her chart.
-Completing the chart the day or two before is the best way to plan for health maintenance and ensure that the patient has received necessary lab work or diagnostic tests needed before the follow up visit takes place.
+Visit Prep: The visit prep or chart prep anticipates the needs of each patient by reviewing his or her chart.
+Reviewing the chart the day or two before is the best way to plan for health maintenance and ensure that the patient has received necessary lab work, completed consults or diagnostic tests needed before the follow up visit takes place.

 Robust Confirmation Calls: These confirmation calls not only help to reduce no shows, but they also help to further connect the patient to all the care team members (not just the provider).
 Additionally, if done after chart prep and financial review, the robust confirmation call not only verifies the reason for the visit and communicates key information, but it can also advise a patient of an outstanding balance due or ask a patient for more detailed information regarding financial plan eligibility.